 The Cloud Dip is On’s latest addition to the Cloud collection, only this time it’s more durable than ever.
 Designed to be tough and ready for all-day adventures, the On Cloud Dip brings a new military-inspired ballistic weave canvas upper, a hand-applied (dipped) 360° rubber mudguard, and some new aesthetic tweaks to the much loved On Cloud.
-This detailed On shoe review takes a look at the key features of the Cloud Dip, how well they perform as an all-day lifestyle shoe and as a running shoe, plus how well they rank against other On running shoes reviewed here on trailandkale.com.
+This On Cloud Dip Review review takes a look at the key features of the Cloud Dip, how well they perform as an all-day lifestyle shoe and as a running shoe, plus how well they rank against other On running shoes reviewed here on trailandkale.com.

 The new Cloud Dip upper construction